Welcome and thanks for visiting...

 Move along briskly.
 If you strike the ball poorly, pick it up and move it to the place where you wished it had gone.

 Nothing is embarrassing about training wheels or safety nets.
-Long before the concerto, there was plenty of chopsticks being played.
+Long before the concerto, there were plenty of chopsticks being played.

 Here’s another way to deal with new golfer jitters when there are a lot of experienced golfers around.